mattleung10/G-CLEF_Fiber_Lab/README.md

 - ```Summary``` contains a report summarizing my work in this internship, and some images for this README file.

 Specific requirements can be found in TXT files inside each directory.

+## Acknowledgements

+I am very grateful to the [G-CLEF team](https://gclef.cfa.harvard.edu/the-team/) at the CfA for their invaluable help and support throughout this project, and for making this internship possible.